msys2/msys2.github.io/Creating-Packages.md

 The steps above describe an intuitive process of going from the idea of creating a package to making it available to you and others using `pacman`.
 You can of course customize the process to suit you and your situation.

-Once you are familiar with the process, we recommend creating a PKGBUILD and using `makepkg` straight away for all packages.
-It's a great way to record your build steps in a reproducible way, which is not only useful for you, but also for other people when asked for help on the package.
+Once you are familiar with the process, we recommend creating recipes and using `makepkg` straight away for all packages.
+It's a great way to record your build steps in a reproducible way, which is not only useful for you, but also for other people when asked for help with the builds.

 ### Which subsystem?